 Centres can design and carry out assessments appropriate for the unit and the learners, but before planning or designing assessments, assessors should note the detail in the Ofqual Level Descriptors (Appendix 1).
 They contain an overview of the level of knowledge and understanding, application and autonomy that is expected at different levels, and assist assessors in differentiating between them before designing tasks at a particular level.
 This guidance is important as it makes sure that levels are interpreted appropriately and consistently across the units and centres.
-To view the units and assessment criteria, please see the Unit tab on our website.
+To view the units and assessment criteria, please click on the unit title hyperlinks within the tables in Appendix 2.